moshezaudi/moshezaudi.github.io/_posts/2024-03-10-the-ultimate-plex-guide-overseerr-sonar-jackett-and-radarr.md

             {% include figure.liquid loading="eager" path="assets/img/posts/1/sonarr-screenshot-02.png" class="img-fluid rounded z-depth-1" zoomable=true %}
         </div>
     </div>
-    <li>Next, select all the TV categories or only the specific ones we want.
+    <li>Next, select all the TV categories or only the specific ones you want.
 Be sure to click "Test" before saving.</li>
     <li>Navigate to the settings, then select "Download Clients" and click on the plus icon to add a new download client.</li>
     <div class="row mt-3">
         <div class="col-sm mt-3 mt-md-0">